MikeCodesDotNET/App-Service-Helpers/README.md

  Most mobile apps are what we consider connected apps (they have some form of backend infrastructure).
-[Pierce](https://github.com/pierceboggan) and I have spent the last few months building multiple Xamarin based apps the consume Azure App Services.
+Myself and [Pierce](https://github.com/pierceboggan) have spent the last few months building numerous Xamarin apps that consume Azure App Services.
 During this time we've found ourselves writing the same code over and over which prompted us to put it into an easily consumable package and share on Nuget.

 ## Follow Us